TheragenGenomecare/GenomomFF/README.md

 keep all sam File inside sam Folder `TheragenGenomecare/sam/` Run python code `python bam_rl_read.py` Converting sam file to Read Count rc and  Read Length rl Format.
 This may take long time according to input size

-### After gc and rl file ready keep all gc and rl files in training and testing Folders with corresponding bininfo files
+### After rc and rl file ready keep all rc and rl files in training and testing Folders with corresponding bininfo files

 ## ``` Training the Model ```
 `bash